Sexual Addiction Therapy & Recovery

 Infidelity, Betrayal, and Re-Building Your Relationships

-When sex addiction involves infidelity, the impact on the partner is experienced as profound betrayal trauma.
-The foundation of the relationship is shattered.
-Healing from this dual crisis requires specialized care for both the addict and the betrayed partner.
+When sex addiction involves infidelity, the impact on the partner is often experienced as profound betrayal trauma.
+The foundation of the relationship can be deeply damaged.
+Healing requires more than stopping the behavior, it requires honesty, accountability, and a willingness to understand the impact of one's actions.

-I help individuals address the cycle of secrecy, emotional distance, and broken trust that compulsive use creates.
-The focus shifts from regulating the behavior (the porn) to healing the underlying emotional voids and rebuilding authentic intimacy.
+I help individuals break the cycle of secrecy, emotional distance, and broken trust that compulsive sexual behavior creates.
+Together, we work to develop greater self-awareness, take responsibility for past behaviors, communicate more effectively, and establish healthier, safer ways of being in relationships.
+The focus shifts from managing the behavior itself to addressing the underlying emotional wounds and building the capacity for authentic intimacy.

 Key Phases of the Program

-2. Core Work & Trauma Resolution: Utilizing therapies (e.g., EMDR, CBT) to explore and heal the underlying attachment wounds and past trauma that fuel the addiction.
+2. Core Work & Trauma Resolution: Use EMDR and CBT to reach the attachment wounds and past trauma feeding the addiction.

-3. Relapse Prevention & Integration: Developing robust internal coping skills and building a sustainable plan for long-term relational and personal health.
+3. Relapse Prevention & Integration: Build durable coping skills and a sustainable plan for long-term relational and personal health.